sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Service Intermediation
 One functionality that is widely used in the (semi)governmental sector but is not included in the initial version of this profile specification is *Service Intermediation*.

 Service Intermediation is applicable when the Service Provider does not directly interact with the OpenID Provider for End-User authentication, but delegates this responsibility to a Service Intermediary.
-Such a Service Intermediary can intermediate a single Service offered by a single ServiceProvider (e.g. an accounting app (service) that has an option to submit a tax declaration) or it can aggregate multiple Services offered by multiple Service Providers using intermediation (e.g. an app that aggregates your health information stored at several health organisations).
+Such a Service Intermediary can intermediate a single service offered by a single Service Provider (e.g. an accounting app (service) that has an option to submit a tax declaration) or it can aggregate multiple Services offered by multiple Service Providers using intermediation (e.g. an app that aggregates your health information stored at several health organisations).

 It is anticipated that support for Service Intermediation will be added in a later version of this profile; when it will, the following should be considered:
 -	Service Intermediaries should be able to obtain Claims and subject identifiers for different intermediated Services via different interactions with the OpenID Provider, with End-User consent but without the need of complete re-authentication.